-16 Luz Dvlpt. & Finance Co., 51 F.E.R.C. ¶ 61,078, at 61,172 (1990) (Luz).
+&lt;sup>16 Luz Dvlpt. & Finance Co., 51 F.E.R.C. ¶ 61,078, at 61,172 (1990) (Luz).

-17 Id. at 61.171-61.172 (finding that Section 292.204(b) of the regulations requires that these primary energy sources of a small power production facility must constitute 75 percent or more of the total energy input of a small power production facility and requiring that the use of oil, natural gas or coal by such a facility may not constitute more than 25 percent of the total energy input.
-The FERC denied Luz's application for QF status for its proposed battery system because the applicant "has not attempted to show that the proposed facility will meet any of these requirements.").
+&lt;sup>17 Id. at 61.171-61.172 (finding that Section 292.204(b) of the regulations requires that these primary energy sources of a small power production facility must constitute 75 percent or more of the total energy input of a small power production facility and requiring that the use of oil, natural gas or coal by such a facility may not constitute more than 25 percent of the total energy input and that such uses be consistent with federal law.
+FERC denied Luz's application for QF status for its proposed battery system because the applicant "has not attempted to show that the proposed facility will meet any of these requirements.").